zobaa0/chromepass/README.md

    (venv) D:\buchii\chromepass>
    ```
-   (iii) Once you can close the project, this command is user to open the venv again and for deactivation command also given.
+   (iii) Once you close the project, this command is user to open the venv again and the deactivation command is also given.

     ```sh
     D:\buchii\chromepass>workon venv

-    If not working again activate your venv
+    If not working again, activate your venv

     (venv) D:\buchii\chromepass>